-58% of halls can provide space for parties, and the map below shows the wide geographical spread of activities that halls across Dartmoor National Park offer children, young people or families:
+This map shows the wide geographical spread of activities that Mid Devon's halls offer children, young people or families:

 The following analysis is taken from the Devon Village Hall central data bank.
-This demonstrates that Dartmoor National Park's Village Halls already provide a variety of activities for children and young people, but there is some recognition of local unmet need and a genuine aspiration to do more for young people and families.
+This demonstrates that East Devon's Village Halls already provide a variety of activities for children and young people, but there is widespread recognition of local unmet need and a genuine aspiration to do more, particularly for teenagers.

-Dartmoor National Park Village Halls would like to have an increased younger demographic enjoying their facilities.
-A minority of Dartmoor National Park Halls are used by their local preschools and schools.
-Village Halls in Dartmoor National Park recognise that teenagers may not currently be well served by their halls.
-Some feedback from what halls would like to offer the younger community can be seen below:
+East Devon Village Halls would like to have an increased younger demographic enjoying their facilities.
+A minority of East Devon Halls are used by their local preschools and schools.
+Village Halls in East Devon recognise that teenagers may not currently be well served by their halls.